Early life of Marcus Aurelius: Heir to Antoninus Pius, 138–145

-On 1 January 145, Marcus Aurelius was made consul a second time.
-He might have been unwell at this time: a letter from Fronto that might have been sent at this time urges Marcus Aurelius to have plenty of sleep "so that you may come into the Senate with good colour and read your speech with a strong voice".
-Marcus Aurelius had complained of an illness in an earlier letter: "As far as my strength is concerned, I am beginning to get it back; and there is no trace of the pain in my chest.
+On 1 January 145, Marcus was made consul a second time.
+He might have been unwell at this time: a letter from Fronto that might have been sent at this time urges Marcus to have plenty of sleep "so that you may come into the Senate with good colour and read your speech with a strong voice".
+Marcus had complained of an illness in an earlier letter: "As far as my strength is concerned, I am beginning to get it back; and there is no trace of the pain in my chest.
 But that ulcer [...]
 I am having treatment and taking care not to do anything that interferes with it."
-Marcus Aurelius was never particularly healthy or strong.
+Marcus was never particularly healthy or strong.
 The Roman historian Cassius Dio, writing of his later years, praised him for behaving dutifully in spite of his various illnesses.

-In April 145, Marcus Aurelius married Faustina, as had been planned since 138.
-Since Marcus Aurelius was, by adoption, Pius' son, under Roman law he was marrying his sister; Pius would have had to formally release one or the other from his paternal authority (his patria potestas) for the ceremony to take place.
+In April 145, Marcus married Faustina, as had been planned since 138.
+Since Marcus was, by adoption, Pius' son, under Roman law he was marrying his sister; Pius would have had to formally release one or the other from his paternal authority (his patria potestas) for the ceremony to take place.
 Little is specifically known of the ceremony, but it is said to have been "noteworthy".
 Coins were issued with the heads of the couple, and Pius, as Pontifex Maximus, would have officiated.
-Marcus Aurelius makes no apparent reference to the marriage in his surviving letters, and only sparing references to Faustina.
+Marcus makes no apparent reference to the marriage in his surviving letters, and only sparing references to Faustina.